Performance Testing Part-1Testing

 What is Performance Testing?

 Performance testing, which is a non-functional testing method performed to determine system parameters in terms of responsiveness and stability under various workloads.
-Performance testing measures the quality characteristics of a system, such as scalability, reliability, and resource use.
+Performance testing measures the quality characteristics of a system, such as a scalability, reliability, and resource use.

 Types of Performance Testing